 Major overview

-All businesses need to comply with relevant laws and policies, such as when entering contracts, acquiring assets, leasing premises and hiring staff.
-Experts in business law are therefore vital to organisations to ensure legal compliance and to mitigate legal risk.
+All businesses must comply with relevant laws and regulations when entering into contracts, acquiring assets, leasing premises and hiring staff.
+Experts in business law are therefore vital to organisations, to ensure compliance and mitigate legal risk.

 Business Law skills are needed in a variety of roles within organisations, meaning you can apply your expertise across a wide variety of industries.
 After graduating, you could pursue a career in corporate advisory, navigate regulatory frameworks within government departments, or consult on international business matters like trade negotiations and cross-border transactions.